CITI Online Training Modules

 The PI is responsible for ensuring all personnel are named in the PI's IACUC protocol and have completed the above modules and additional appropriate levels of training.
-The PI is responsible for attaching CITI completion certificates for all personnel named in IACUC research protocol to the protocol submission.
+The PI is responsible for attaching CITI completion certificates for all personnel named in the IACUC protocol submission.
 All personnel whose work involves activities with fish, whether funded or unfunded, must complete the CITI modules titled either "Working with Fish in Research Settings" or "I work with Zebrafish: Danio rerio".